saiteja007-mv/Personalized-MCP-Servers/dataviz-mcp-server/Readme.md

 ### Step 2: Create Required Files

-Create the following 5 files in your project directory:
+Create the following 5 files in your project directory:*I*

 #### 1. `Dockerfile`

 ```dockerfile
 FROM python:3.11-slim